Roel de Mon

 He fanned 683 batters in 40 games in 1940, 1941 and 1943, averaging over 17 per contest.

 Roel de Mon’s notorious superfast pitching had a backside: it caused a serious injury to his right arm and he had to end his baseball career in the late 1940s, to become an early living baseball legend.
 Roel de Mon died in 1973 after serious heartfailure, only three days before his 54th birthday.

 Since 1969, the Roel de Mon Award is given to the best pitcher in the Dutch junior league, which was called the Roel de Mon league till the late 1980s.
-Winners have included Marcel Kruyt, Harry Koster, Alexander Smit, Lars Koehorst and David Bergman.
+Winners have included Marcel Kruyt, Harry Koster, Alexander Smit, Lars Koehorst, David Bergman and Kevin Heijstek.